 - The Group with CP had slower IT than the Control Group independent of test version. - Bland-Altman plots showed that at higher mean IT thresholds, greater discrepancies between test version scores were observed.
-Log transformations were successful in the Group with CP, resulting in moderate measurement agreement. - Findings support the feasibility of developing accessible PS tests that reduce speeded motor response demands. - Future test development should incorporate increased gradations of difficulty at the extremes of neuropsychological functioning to more accurately assess the performance of individuals whose conditions are associated with atypical performance levels.
+Log transformations were successful in the Group with CP. - Findings support the feasibility of developing accessible PS tests that reduce speeded motor response demands. - Future test development should incorporate increased gradations of difficulty at the extremes of neuropsychological functioning to more accurately assess the performance of individuals whose conditions are associated with atypical performance levels.